-SXSW Inc. also hosts SXSWedu, started in 2011 to focus on teaching and education, and SXSW Eco, kicked off in 2011 to address sustainability and environmental challenges.
+SXSW Inc. also hosts SXSWedu, started in 2011 to focus on teaching and education.

-1986 - Louis Jay Meyers and Roland Swenson approach The Austin Chronicle's Louis Black and Nick Barbaro about organizing a music festival in Austin, Texas, similar to the New Music Seminar, a music convention in New York.
+1986 - Louis Jay Meyers and Roland Swenson approach the Austin Chronicle’s Louis Black and Nick Barbaro about organizing a music festival in Austin, similar to the New Music Seminar, a music convention in New York.

-March 13-15, 1987 - The first South by Southwest Music Conference and Festival takes place in Austin, Texas, with approximately 700 registrants.
+March 12-15, 1987 - The first South by Southwest Music Conference and Festival takes place in Austin.

 1993 - SXSW moves to the Austin Convention Center in downtown Austin, where it is currently held.